TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 return the same mock.
 Mocks record how you use them, allowing you to make assertions about what your code has done to them.

-:class:`MagicMock` is a subclass of :class:`Mock` with all the magic methods pre-created and ready to use.
+:class:`MagicMock` is a subkundi of :class:`Mock` with all the magic methods pre-created and ready to use.
 There are also non-callable variants, useful when you are mocking out objects that aren't callable:
 :class:`NonCallableMock` and :class:`NonCallableMagicMock`

 The :func:`patch` decorators makes it easy to temporarily replace classes in a particular module with a :class:`Mock` object.
 By default :func:`patch` will create a :class:`MagicMock` for you.
-You can specify an alternative class of :class:`Mock` using the *new_callable* argument to :func:`patch`.
+You can specify an alternative kundi of :class:`Mock` using the *new_callable* argument to :func:`patch`.